in ,

 Remarkably, the penalty-box poacher scored 12 of his first 15 goals with just a single touch of the ball, but the goals dried up for Jelavic in his second campaign as he netted just seven across all competitions.

-Papiss Cisse (2012)
+Papiss Cisse – Newcastle (2012)

-Jelavic made an immediate impression after arriving at Everton, but in the same window it was Papiss Cisse who enjoyed the most spectacular of starts to his Premier League career.
+Jelavic made an immediate impression after arriving at Everton but, in the same window, it was Papiss Cisse who enjoyed the most spectacular of starts to his Premier League career.

 Cisse scored a brilliant winner on debut against Aston Villa and hit a rich vein of form, scoring 13 goals across his first 14 league appearances in English football.